 - b.
 Logging and Reporting of Appeals and Grievances.
 The MCP shall maintain records of all appeals and grievances, including resolutions, for a period of ten years.
 Upon request, the records shall be made available to ODM and the Medicaid Fraud Control Unit. - i.
 The record of each grievance or appeal shall contain, at a minimum: - 1.
 The name of the member for whom the appeal or grievance was filed; - 2.
 The date the appeal or grievance was received; - 3.
 A general description of the reason for the appeal or grievance; - 4.
-The date of each review or, if applicable, review of meeting; - 5.
-If applicable, the resolution of the appeal or grievance; and - 6.
+The date of each review or, if applicable, review of meeting;

+- 5. If applicable, the resolution of the appeal or grievance; and - 6.
 If applicable, the date of the resolution. - ii.
 The MCP shall identify a key staff person responsible for the logging and reporting of appeals and grievances and ensuring the grievance and appeals system is in accordance with this rule. - iii.
-The MCP shall submit information regarding appeal and grievance activity, including the Monthly Aggregate State Hearing Report for Managed Care Plans (ODM 10248), as specified by ODM. - 59.
+The MCP shall submit information regarding appeal and grievance activity, including the Monthly Aggregate State Hearing Report for Managed Care Plans (ODM 10248), as specified by ODM. - 58.
 Ohio Equity Institute (OEI) Data.
 The MCP shall submit data files for ODM-sanctioned improvement efforts involving infant mortality in priority communities as specified by ODM.
-To better assist OEI communities in their infant vitality efforts, the MCP shall work with ODM to establish a collaborative work plan to be established by January 1, 2020. - 60.
+To better assist OEI communities in their infant vitality efforts, the MCP shall work with ODM to establish a collaborative work plan to be established by January 1, 2020. - 59.
 Ventilator Program.
-The MCP shall comply with requirements outlined in OAC rule 5160-3-18 with regard to the alternative purchasing model for the provision of nursing facility services to ventilator dependent individuals. - 61.
+The MCP shall comply with requirements outlined in OAC rule 5160-3-18 with regard to the alternative purchasing model for the provision of nursing facility services to ventilator dependent individuals. - 60.
 Utilization Management Programs.
 The MCP shall implement clearly defined structures and processes to maximize the effectiveness of the care provided to members pursuant to OAC rule 5160-26-03.1. - a.
+The MCP will participate in clinical and policy collaborative workgroups as specified by ODM to identify methods for improvement in the standardization of prior authorization processes and standards for services determined by ODM.
+The MCP will ensure appropriate subject matter experts are included and adhere to timelines established by ODM. - b.
 Pursuant to the criteria in ORC section 5160.34(C), the MCP is prohibited from retroactively denying a prior authorization (PA) request as a utilization management strategy.
 In addition, the MCP shall permit the retrospective review of a claim submitted for a service where PA was required, but not obtained, pursuant to the criteria in ORC section 5160.34(B)(9).
-Also, ORC section 5160.34 requires the MCPs establish a streamlined provider appeal process relating to adverse PA determinations. - b.
+Also, ORC section 5160.34 requires the MCPs establish a streamlined provider appeal process relating to adverse PA determinations. - c.
 Behavioral Health Expedited Prior Authorization.
-Assertive community treatment (ACT), intensive home-based treatment (IHBT), and substance use disorder (SUD) residential treatment

-(beginning with the third stay in a calendar year) shall be prior authorized as expeditiously as the member's health condition requires but no later than 48 hours after receipt of the request in accordance with OAC rule 5160-26-03.1.
+Assertive community treatment (ACT), intensive home-based treatment (IHBT), and substance use disorder (SUD) residential treatment (beginning with the third stay in a calendar year) shall be prior authorized as expeditiously as the member's health condition requires but no later than 48 hours after receipt of the request in accordance with OAC rule 5160-26-03.1. - d.
+Home Health Assessment Prior Authorization.
+If the MCP requires a prior authorization for home health assessments, the MCP must complete their prior authorization review within 48 hours of the request.